syncfusion-content/flutter-docs/Flutter/chart/axis-types.md

 ![DateTime range](images/axis-types/datetime_interval.jpg)

-### Apply padding to range
+### Applying padding to range

-Padding can be applied to the [`minimum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DateTimeAxis/minimum.html) and [`maximum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DateTimeAxis/maximum.html) extremes of range by using the RangePadding property.
-Date-time axis supports the following types of padding:
+Padding can be applied to the [`minimum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DateTimeAxis/minimum.html) and [`maximum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DateTimeAxis/maximum.html) extremes of a range using the `RangePadding` property.
+The date-time axis supports the following types of padding:

 * none
 * round